 - Pet food consists of pure organic ingredients.

-Is Organic & Raw Pet Food Safe & Healthy?
+Is Organic & Raw Food for Dogs Safe & Healthy?

 Whereas feeding pets organic feed is generally accepted as healthy, the same does not apply to raw feeding.
 The debate about whether raw feeding is safe and healthy is still out there.